Regulations governing the forex broker license in Seychelles

 • This license can be a good fit for companies looking to combine forex trading with other business ventures under a single corporate entity.

-Overview of requirements to obtain forex license in Seychelles
+Overview of the requirements to obtain a forex license in Seychelles

 • Incorporate a company under the Seychelles Companies Act.